robboyett/Becoming-an-AI-designer/README.md

 To get started with "Becoming an AI Designer," follow these steps:

 - Navigate to the 'START-HERE.md' document to begin your journey.
-- Join the community Slack (link provided) to discuss, share, and collaborate.
+- (Coming soon) Join the community Slack (link) to discuss, share, and collaborate.

 ## How to Contribute
 "Becoming an AI Designer" is a community-driven project, and contributions are welcome.
 Here are some ways you can contribute: